Lelahelry/nameless_labyrinth/interesting function.md

 Iterating over the BFS paths in BFS order, we are confident that **we will reach our objective if it is possible to do so**.
 We check if we reach our desired position and if so, update the condition and the steps list.
 Thanks to lazy evaluation, changing `end_reached` to `True` allows us to **stop iterating uselessly as soon as possible** (all while avoid the use of `break` keywords and `while` loops).

-We finally record the path so that the controller can remember it and return the validity of the move to the caller
+We finally record the path so that the controller can remember it and return the validity of the move to the caller.

+## Conclusion

+This marks the end of the `validate_move` algorithmic description.
+To sum up, you now should grasp the concepts of MVC design patterns, destructuring/unpacking, Iterables/Iterators/Generators, For-loop internals and BFS!

+Thanks for reading us, we hope you liked this :)